-The lumped parameter model (0D model) presented in Section \ref{sec:model0D} not only provides a standalone framework to investigate pharmacokinetic and pharmacodynamic interactions under the assumption of spatial homogeneity, but also acts as a computationally efficient auxiliary tool within the more complex spatially resolved 3D-1D model.
+The surrogate model (0D model) presented in Section \ref{sec:model0D} not only provides a standalone framework to investigate pharmacokinetics and pharmacodynamics interactions under the assumption of spatial homogeneity, but also acts as a computationally efficient auxiliary tool within the more complex spatially resolved 3D-1D model.
 In particular, we employ the 0D model to facilitate and accelerate the evaluation of the nonlinear metabolic consumption terms required by the full multiscale 3D-1D model.
 This section details the methodology of using a one-way coupling approach to bridge these two modeling scales effectively.

 The principal goal of this one-way interaction is to simplify the complex metabolic consumption of TPZ in the 3D-1D framework employing a spatially separable and linear approximation.
-Specifically, the metabolic consumption term is approximated by
+Specifically, the metabolic consumption is approximated by